 Energy efficient.
 Productive.
 Innovative.
 Creative.
 Resilient.
 Smart.
 These words describe more than the ideal building.
-They distinguish the students who have participated in the DOE premier building competitions-Solar Decathlon and Race to Zero-during the past several years.
-This year, DOE is excited to merge these two successful collegiate design competitions into one Solar Decathlon.
+They distinguish the students who have participated in DOE's premier building competitions.

-This Solar Decathlon will offer collegiate teams a unique experience to develop critical career skills, learn from both national experts and peers, and gain valuable insights from world-class thought leaders.
-Specifically, student teams are challenged to design and, if part of the Solar Decathlon Build Challenge, build highly energy-efficient buildings powered by renewable energy.
-The winners will be those teams that best blend architectural and engineering excellence with innovation, market potential, building efficiency, and smart energy production.
+The Solar Decathlon offers collegiate teams a unique experience to develop critical career skills, learn from both national experts and peers, and gain valuable insights from world-class thought leaders.
+Specifically, student teams are challenged to design and (if part of the Solar Decathlon Build Challenge) build highly energy-efficient buildings powered by renewable energy.
+The winners are those teams that best blend architectural and engineering excellence with innovation, market potential, building efficiency, and smart energy production.